FlorianMihola/pl16_3/README.md

 ### Colors

 Colors are defined in the `src/Render/Tagged/Tag.hs`.
-Feel free to change colors but the given integer IDs need to stay unique!
+Feel free to change colors.

 Available colors: